mhmdrioaf/sistem-informasi-manajemen-akademik/README.md

 > **⚠️⚠️The project is still under development process:warning:⚠️**
+> **:recycle: :recycle: The project in this branch has its scope minimized to just Marketplace scopes. :recycle: :recycle:**
-# Academic Management System Information (_Sistem Informasi Manajemen Akademik_)
+# Product Distribution Information System (_Sistem Informasi Distribusi Product_)

-This project was created with ReactJS Framework and using Firebase for the authorization and/or authentication system.
+This project was created with the ReactJS Framework and Firebase for the authorization and/or authentication systems.
-The idea of this project is basically to manage the school data.
-This project was also created to fulfill my thesis project and is intended for Yayasan Pendidikan Galeuh Pakuan.
+The purpose of this project was to fulfill my theses project and was made for the SMK Korporasi Garut to make it easier for students and/or teachers to market the products they have produced.

-## The main features of the application
-**1. Authentication**
-This feature contain all the function that related to the user authentications.
-The users itself are divided to 4 roles:
+## Application Features
+### Marketplace
+#### Descriptions
+In the marketplace, sellers (students and teachers) could post their products to market them to the system.
+Sellers could also see their list of products that have been posted and could edit the posts.
+Marketplace is accessible by every user role even if the user has not signed up yet (guest user).
+But only registered users can place orders for the products.
+In the marketplace, sellers will have their own store pages.
+The store page was used for sharing their seller identity, such as what products they've produced and many more.
+#### Payment Methods
+The payment method for the marketplace is going to be using GoPay payment methods and/or bank transfer payment methods.
+But if the stakeholder is willing to provide the requirements for creating a QRIS account, then the payment method is going to be using QRIS.

-> note: the user roles could be more or less along with the development process.
+**_will be added more along with the development process._**
-  - Administrator
-  Administrator would be responsible on maintaining the applications.
-  - Lecturer
-  Lecturer would be given access to accessing the report of the student, learning materials, etc.
-  - Student
-  Student would be given read-only access to their reports, learning materials, etc.
-  - Regular user
-  Regular user would not be given access to edit the database.
-Regular user just an user that could see the information of Yayasan Pendidikan Galeuh Pakuan.
-  ___
-  *will added more after the user requirements analysis is done...*